What Does IDS Stand For? What Every EOS Company Should Know

 The truth is, identifying, discussing, and solving issues can be hard work, time-consuming, and often a little… awkward.
 But, if we’re honest, we’d all rather sweep those issues under the rug.

-• What is the Issues Component?
+What is the process for IDS?

-What is the Issues Component?
+What is the Issues Component in EOS®?

 EOS has Six Key Components™: Vision, People, Data, Issues, Process, and Traction.